standout/standoutcms/README.md

 During development you can use guard to make the tests run when you change your code. `bundle exec guard start`.
 If you have Growl installed it will use that to display messages about the tests.

+Use `rake jobs:work` to start a delayed job worker in development.

 ## API

 Documentation on the API is in doc/api.md.